nodef/extra-bimap/README.md

 A bi-directional map, with unique keys to unique values.
-Internally, its a map and its mirror map which allows value to be looked up through key, **and key through value**.<br>
+Internally, its a map and its inverse map which allows value to be looked up through key, **and key through value**.<br>
 Eg. `email id <-> person name`.